BrentSeidel/Sim-CPU/src/m68000/README.md

 | 7/3 | Yes | d(PC, ix) | Program counter with index |
 | 7/4 | Yes | #xxx | Immediate or status register |

-The following instructions have been at least somewhat implemented:
+All the 68000 instructions have been at least somewhat implemented and tested:
 - Addition Group
     - ADD
     - ADDA